Environments

 There are two ways you can check your usage:

-• Using the Dashboard: Navigate to the Dashboard page to view metrics for the current environment and a high-level usage summary across all environments.
+Using the Dashboard: Navigate to the Operations hub page to view metrics for the current environment and a high-level usage summary across all environments.
 When viewing this page, note that:

 # How do I get it?

-The Environments feature is part of an additional add-on.
-Once purchased, how the feature is enabled depends on whether you're a new or existing Workato customer:
+The Environments feature is available to customers on specific pricing plans.
+Refer to your pricing plan and contract to learn more.
+How the feature is enabled depends on whether you're a new or existing Workato customer:

-• Purchasing new workspaces, Environments will be automatically enabled in the workspaces.
+- Purchasing new workspaces, Environments are automatically enabled in the new workspaces.

 # Environment structure and planning